Kalani Sitake: Coaching career

 The 2018 season was a slight improvement over the previous year.
-It was defined by inconsistent success, with the highlight of the year being a massive upset victory over No. 6-ranked Wisconsin.
-However, the team continued to struggle, with an especially tough loss to Northern Illinois at home and blowing a 20-point lead at archrival Utah.
-Despite the lack of consistency for much of the season, a few silver linings were present.
+It was defined by inconsistent success, with the highlight of the year being an upset victory over No. 6-ranked Wisconsin.
+However, the team continued to struggle, with an especially tough loss to Northern Illinois at home and blowing a 20-point lead at archrival the U of U. Despite the lack of consistency for much of the season, a few silver linings were present.
 Sitake benched starting quarterback Tanner Mangum in favor of true freshman Zach Wilson.
 With Wilson at quarterback, the team won five of its final seven games to improve to 7–6, including a 49–18 win over Western Michigan in the Famous Idaho Potato Bowl, noted for Wilson's perfect passing performance (18-for-18, 317 yards, and 4 touchdowns).

 Sitake's fourth season with the team restored higher expectations for the Cougars even with their first four games being against tough competition.
 BYU initially had success with upset wins over Power Five programs such as Tennessee and a ranked USC team, but inconsistency returned.
 Wilson regressed heavily, due to struggling to remain healthy, and missed five games due to a broken thumb.
-2019 was defined by the depth at the quarterback position, though, as backups Jaren Hall and Baylor Romney both led BYU to wins late in the season to help get the team to the Hawai'i Bowl against the University of Hawai'i.
+2019 was defined by the depth at the quarterback position, though, as backups Jaren Hall and Baylor Romney both led BYU to wins late in the season to help get the team to the Hawai'i Bowl against the University of Hawaiʻi.
 However, they lost that game 38–34 in which Wilson returned and delivered mixed results.
 The team's final record was the same as the previous season's at 7–6.

-Sitake did receive a contract extension from athletic director Tom Holmoe through the 2023 season.
+Sitake received a contract extension from athletic director Tom Holmoe through the 2023 season.
 Going into his fifth season coaching the team, many questions lingered, such as the ability to deliver consistent success.
 The offseason began with a highly anticipated competition for the starting quarterback position between Wilson, Hall, and Romney.